The Sleeping Bear Dunes area offers endless activity ideas for everyone! Here are a few favorites of visitors and locals alike.

 Time needed: As much/as little as you please!

 Locals will tell you: Get to the farmers market early for the best selections; and make your summertime dinner reservations ahead of time.

-DAY TRIP TO BURDICKVILLE, MAPLE CITY AND EMPIRE
+DAY TRIP TO BURDICKVILLE, MAPLE CITY OR EMPIRE

 While Glen Arbor is the center for shopping and dining in the area, there are gems around the lake and in the countryside that are must-stops!

 Take a drive around Glen Lake and visit Burdickville.
 Take a break and enjoy the view from Old Settler’s Picnic Area, home to a small children’s play area, beautiful grounds, and walk down the stairs to access Glen Lake.
 In Burdickville, Laker Shakes is open seasonally for a quick lunch, Ice Cream and Beer to go.
 Then, take it up to Inspiration Point, where you’ll have unforgettable views of Glen Lake, the dunes and Lake Michigan.
 Dining options in this region include: Italian fare at Trattoria Funistrada and French cuisine at La Becasse.
 Stop in for an appetizer, drinks or dessert or plan ahead and make reservations.

 Not far from Burdickville is Maple City, home to Broomstack Kitchen and Taphouse.
 Open year round they offer tons of craft beer on draft, pile high burgers and thick crust hand made pizzas.
 Try your hand at Curling in their facility too!